Aged Sheet Metal

 Patina Laboratory

-Waiting for a distressed and aged or antique finish to happen naturally would take a long time, too long.
-We have a patina development laboratory where we work to achieve aged patina finishes using chemicals and physical effort
+Waiting for a distressed, aged, or antique finish to happen naturally can take years.
+In our patina development laboratory, we create aged finishes using controlled chemical processes and physical techniques.

 Patina Aged Copper Sheet Metal